 The book includes city markets such as Arles, Avignon, Aix-en-Provence, and Saint-Rémy-de-Provence, but also gives considerable emphasis to village markets, such as in Lourmarin, Cucuron, Bédoin, Eygalières, and Sault.
 The L’Isle-sur-la-Sorgue market is well known among flea and antiques collectors, and I visited it several times, but I also made it my business to find others.
 And I did—antiques markets that are off the beaten track and well worth a visit.

-This new book can be helpful to anyone with an interest in Provence.
 There’s no better way to appreciate Provence than through its markets.
 Provence is very different from Paris, and yet it’s equally rewarding—in a big way—as a destination.
 I hope this book helps transport you there, even if while sitting in an armchair.